biglotteryfund/blf-alpha/README.md

 Currently there is only a single environment, `TEST`.
 Shortly we'll be adding a `PRODUCTION` environment which can be deployed to manually via CodeDeploy after sanity checking on `TEST`.

 Deployments are configured for Travis in `.travis.yml`.
-Amazon CodeDeploy settings are in `appspec.yml` (this is why the app itself is in a subdirectory: everything above it is not shipped to servers).
+Amazon CodeDeploy settings are in `appspec.yml`.

 Please speak to @mattandrews to obtain access to AWS/Jenkins to manage deployment.